awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

    Replace `/tmp` with the path to the directory\.
 **Important**
 Your root CA certificate type must match your endpoint\.
-Use an ATS root CA certificate with an ATS endpoint \(preferred\) or a Verisign root CA certificate with a legacy endpoint\.
+Use an ATS root CA certificate with an ATS endpoint \(preferred\) or a VeriSign root CA certificate with a legacy endpoint\.
 Only some AWS Regions support legacy endpoints\.
 For more information, see [Endpoints Must Match the Certificate Type](gg-core.md#certificate-endpoints)\.
    + For ATS endpoints \(preferred\), download the appropriate ATS root CA certificate\.
 The following example downloads `AmazonRootCA1.pem`\.

      ```
      cd /tmp/certs/
      sudo wget -O root.ca.pem https://www.amazontrust.com/repository/AmazonRootCA1.pem
      ```
-   + For legacy endpoints, download a Verisign root CA certificate\.
+   + For legacy endpoints, download a VeriSign root CA certificate\.
 Although legacy endpoints are acceptable for the purposes of this tutorial, we recommend that you create an ATS endpoint and download an ATS root CA certificate\.

      ```
      cd /tmp/certs/
-     sudo wget -O root.ca.pem https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem
+     sudo wget -O root.ca.pem https://www.websecurity.digicert.com/content/dam/websitesecurity/digitalassets/desktop/pdfs/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem
      ```
 **Note**
 The `wget -O` parameter is the capital letter O\.